philip-h-dye/docopt-parser/README.rst

 STATUS:

+4/14 Now parsing usage patterns, program description and options section.

 4/13 Made significant headway with usage pattern parsing.

-4/12 Switched to arpeggio for its better debug info.
+4/12 Switched to arpeggio for its better debug info, see parser.py and
+     docopt.peg.
+Other python code is from prior PEG parser generator work that did not succeed.

 - - - - -